hugsy/gef/docs/commands/dereference.md

 0x00007fffffffe190│+0x0020: 0x0000000000400690  →  push r15        ← $rbp
 ```

-It is possible to change the offset calculation to use a different address then the start address:
+It is possible to change the offset calculation to use a different address than
+the start address:

 ```
 gef➤  dereference $sp l7 r$rbp